orkestrel/validator/guides/faq.md

 - `hasSchema` vs `objectOf`?
   - `hasSchema` is a declarative check with primitive tags and nested guards; `objectOf` is a builder with optional/exact/rest options and strong static types.

-- Why do “not” combinators return `Guard<unknown>`?
+- Why do “not” combinators return `Guard<unknown>` in the simple form?
   - TypeScript cannot express the exact set complement.
-Use `assertNot` for fail-fast negatives or explicit positive guards for narrowing.

-- What path shows up when assertions fail?
-  - The nearest failing index/key (array index, object key, Map “@key/@value”, Set index in ordered mode) appended to your provided `path`.
+Use `not(base, exclude)` to get a precise `Exclude<Base, Excluded>` when you know the base set.

+- How do I exclude multiple variants?
+  - Compose the excluded variants with `unionOf` and pass that to `not(base, exclude)`:
+    ```ts
+    const notCircleOrRect = not(isShape, unionOf(isCircle, isRect))
+    ```
+    This keeps the API minimal and one-liner friendly without a separate `exclude` helper.

+- How can I get a path to the failing location?
+  - Use `deepCompare(a, b, { identityMustDiffer, opts })` for deep diagnostics.
+It returns `{ equal: false, path, reason, detail? }` on first mismatch.

 Advanced